kubeget-repo/spring/README.md

 - step 1 (DockerFile):
     - we create a DockerFile
     - we build the image using this command "docker build . -t shadifadila/my_repo:spring"
-    - we upload the image to dokcerhub :
+    - we upload the image to dockerhub :
         - the image avaible on this path :
             - shadifadila/my_repo:spring
 - step 2 (Kubernetes) :